-Subindication Appropriate comparator therapy ^a Extent and probability of added benefit CHC genotype 1 Ledipasvir/sofosbuvir ^b Added benefit not proven or ombitasvir/paritaprevir/ritonavir plus dasabuvir (if applicable, plus ribavirin) ^c CHC genotype 4 Ledipasvir/sofosbuvir ^b or Added benefit not proven ombitasvir/paritaprevir/ritonavir plus ribavirin ^c b: Patients without cirrhosis/with compensated cirrhosis; according to the SPC of ledipasvir/sofosbuvir, the combination of ledipasvir/sofosbuvir plus ribavirin is an alternative option in patients infected with genotype 1, 4, 5 or 6 without cirrhosis or with compensated cirrhosis.
+Subindication Appropriate comparator therapy ^a Extent and probability of added benefit CHC genotype 1 Ledipasvir/sofosbuvir ^b Added benefit not proven or ombitasvir/paritaprevir/ritonavir plus dasabuvir (if applicable, plus ribavirin) ^c CHC genotype 4 genotype 4 Ledipasvir/sofosbuvir ^b Added benefit not proven or ombitasvir/paritaprevir/ritonavir plus ribavirin ^c a: Presentation of the respective ACT specified by the G-BA.
+The G-BA's ACT also contained information on genotype 3 and 6 - however, the use of elbasvir/grazoprevir for these genotypes is not recommended in the SPC. b: Patients without cirrhosis/with compensated cirrhosis; according to the SPC of ledipasvir/sofosbuvir, the combination of ledipasvir/sofosbuvir plus ribavirin is an alternative option in patients infected with genotype 1, 4, 5 or 6 without cirrhosis or with compensated cirrhosis.
 The G-BA currently does not consider this combination as ACT.